 Building community-driven, climate-resilient health systems in Nigeria

 Climate change is already reshaping the health landscape across Sub-Saharan Africa.
 In Nigeria rising temperatures, flooding, droughts, and shifting disease are putting increasing strain on communities and the health system.
-These risks are particularly acute in underserved areas, where gaps in infrastructure, data, and governance make it difficult to plan and respond effectively.
+These risks are particularly acute in underserved areas, where existing capacity and coordination constraints can make it difficult to plan and respond effectively at scale.

 A new partnership for climate resilience

-Amp Health has partnered with the UBS Optimus Foundation to help create the conditions for locally-led, climate-resilient health systems in Nigeria.
+Amp Health is partnering with the Federal Ministry of Health and Social Welfare in Nigeria, with support from the UBS Optimus Foundation to help create the conditions for locally-led, climate-resilient health systems in Nigeria.
+The partnership builds on Nigeria’s existing climate and health policy frameworks and ongoing efforts to strengthen cross-sector coordination.
 This initiative supports the development of locally led leadership and management (L&M) development, and systems strengthening to create the conditions necessary for innovative, locally led responses to thrive.

 The partnership will focus on: